How to start seeds indoors to help you save money and get a jump start on your garden this spring!

 Affiliate Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, click here.

 Do you plant a garden?
 Do you usually purchase your plants from a nursery or home improvement store?
 Did you know that it's easier and will save you money if you start your seeds indoors for a great garden?

-Today I’m going to share with you a few tips on how to save money by planting your own seeds and when to start the seeds indoors.
-Hint: NOW!
-I’m also going to share different ways to start your seeds using seed starting kits, egg cartons and even plastic cups.
+Today I'm going to share with you a few tips on how to save money by planting your own seeds and when to start the seeds indoors.
+I'm also going to share different ways to start your seeds using seed starting kits, egg cartons and even plastic cups.

 Like many people, my husband and I usually make the trip to a neighborhood nursery or home improvement store to pick out flat after flat after flat of seedlings to plant in our garden.